SpenceKonde/ATTinyCore/README.md

 ### Current **strongly** recommended IDE version: 1.8.13

+# WARNING: THIS BRANCH IS A WORK IN PROGRESS AND WILL BECOME 2.0.0!
+It is NOT EXPECTED TO WORK AT THIS POINT!

 ### [Installation](Installation.md)
 ### [Wiring and required external components](Wiring.md)
 ### [Using with Micronucleus boards](avr/extras/UsingMicronucleus.md)